Welcome to Access-a-Ride

 - Maneuvering a wheelchair up or down more than one (1) step or curb

-- Assisting passengers on non-ADA-compliant or steeply inclined mobility ramps or stairs
+- Assisting customers on non-ADA-compliant or steeply inclined mobility ramps or stairs

 - Operators entering beyond the door threshold of any residence or main lobby of a building